webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 185 HPI has 8 pole pairs

+We plan on an averaged of 1.7 kWh (15-30 minutes) per day production from the engine.
+Generally 3-4 hours per week is sufficient.

 ### Solar Array

 We currently have 820 W of solar.
 Monitoring is available via Victron GX and online VRM Portal.
 On top of the bimini are 4x glass Kyocera KC 80W solar panels.
 Mounted on the radar arch are 2x glass Sunpower SPR-X20-250-BLK 250W solar panels.
 Each brand of panels connect to its own Victron SmartSolar MPPT Charger.

 The full array generates an average of 3.5 kWh per day.
-It would take 8 average days to fully charge a depleted battery with no loads applied to it.
+It would take 8 average days to fully charge a depleted battery by solar with no loads applied to it.

 ### AC Charging